ucdavis/ip/_posts/profiles/2015-02-12-ShishamCollaboration.markdown

 ---
 layout: profiles
 title:  Collaborative Research on Shisham Die-back
 description: Trees in Pakistan are dying from an unknown pathogen.
-Two UAF faculty researchers unite to find out the culprit and address the disease.
+Two UAF faculty researchers unite to discover the culprit and address the disease.
 date:   2015-02-12 16:25:17
 permalink: /profiles/USPCAS/shisham_collaboration
 image: /media/profiles/USPCAS/Ijaz_ul-Haq_Profile